Created We 1-Mar-17

 Around autumn 1980, BBC 2's mechanical clock was replaced by a box of electronics, designed in house by Richard Russell.
 This allowed the network symbol underneath the clock to be properly shaded.
 Similar hardware was rolled out to BBC 1 the following year.

-It wasn't until 1981 that BBC 1 finally adopted the twin-stripe design first used on its programme slides and Christmas idents in the previous decade.
+It wasn't until September 1981 that BBC 1 finally adopted the twin-stripe design first used on its programme slides and Christmas idents in the previous decade.
 The stripy lettering also brought back some consistency across the BBC's two channels.
 A new globe meant a change from yellow to lime green.
 And the clock also got some new hands.
+This mechanical clock would be replaced within a couple of months...

 BBC 1 Clock - Electronically Generated II